larnef/larnef/README.md

 </p>

 <h3>Prediction of party affiliation using Machine Learning</h3>
 <p>This project was the final assignment for the course <b>DD1418 - Language Engineering with Introduction to Machine Learning</b>.

+The program used data from a database belonging to the Swedish Riksdag to train a model to predict the party affiliation of some political statement or speech.
+The model used different classification methods, including Naive Bayes, Support Vector Classification and Random Forest.
+The model was trained on both block (two swedish blocks: red and blue) and party affiliation (9 parties).

 </p>